YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 During installation, a [MQTT](https://en.wikipedia.org/wiki/MQTT) broker, [Mosquitto](https://mosquitto.org/), is installed at the same time as Domoticz.
 This broker requires a dedicated domain or subdomain to work (ex : mqtt.your.domain.tld): creating this domain prior installation is a prerequisite
+You may also install the [Mosquitto package](https://github.com/YunoHost-Apps/mosquitto_ynh) without using the one provided by domoticz_ynh.

 #### Adding in Domoticz